-Until April 2016, adults who never finished their regular high school education in Tennessee could choose between the GED® and the HiSET to earn a credential that is across America regarded as the equivalency to a high school diploma.
+Until a few years ago, adults who never finished their regular high school education in Tennessee could choose between the GED® and the HiSET to earn a credential that is across America regarded as the equivalency to a high school diploma.

 If you want to learn about free online GED prep courses, check this post.

 The HiSET exam is available in both paper-based and computer-based formats is cheaper than the GED exam ($75 vs. $120), and is developed in line with the Common Core Education Standards.